-Avoidance of conflicts of interest
+Avoidance of Conflicts of Interest

-All members of the pERC must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the CADTH website and pERC members have an obligation to disclose conflicts on an ongoing basis.
-For the review of pembrolizumab (Keytruda) for HNSCC, through their declarations, no members had a real, potential or perceived conflict and based on application of the pCODR Conflict of Interest Guidelines, none of these members was excluded from voting.
+All members of the CADTH pCODR Expert Review Committee must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the CADTH website, and pERC members have an obligation to disclose conflicts on an ongoing basis.
+For the review of pembrolizumab (Keytruda) for HNSCC, through their declarations, no members had a real, potential, or perceived conflict and, based on application of the pCODR Conflict of Interest Guidelines, none of these members was excluded from voting.